AdobeDocs/app-builder/overview/getting_access.md

-# Hot to Get Access to Adobe Custom Applications
+# How to Get Access to Adobe Custom Applications

 Adobe Custom Applications is currently available through private beta.